HermanL02/WarwickUniversity-Notes/202309/Lab 6.md

 # Question 1
+## 1.1
-We may observe even though a
+We may observe even though a roughly 100 SYN packet per second's SYN flood attack is already on for 5 minutes, the virtual machine can still access to the victim.
 Victim Machine:
 ![[Pasted image 20231201012754.png]]
 Virtual Machine: